-Preventing & Redressing Wrongful Convictions is innovative month-long training program has been a hallmark of autumn activities since 2016.
+Preventing & Redressing Wrongful Convictions is an innovative month-long training program that has been a hallmark of autumn activities since 2016.
 The objective of this program is to deepen understanding within the Asian criminal justice community of the root causes of wrongful convictions and the procedural protections that could prevent wrongful convictions at the outset.
 In this way, we hope to promote fairness and accuracy of the criminal justice system, thereby reducing incidences of wrongful convictions.
-USALI uses the benefit of resources available in New York City, as well as drawing upon experts from throughout the United States to serve as expert discussants throughout the course of this month-long training program.
+USALI uses the benefit of resources available in New York City, as well as drawing upon experts from throughout the United States to serve as expert discussants throughout the course of this training program.

-In the past, our month-long programming has included visits to the NYC Chief Medical Examiners, meetings with exonerees and their lawyers, meetings with legal experts from NYU, John Jay College of Criminal Justice; and meetings with the Innocence Project, as well as opportunity for exchange and research.
+In the past, programming has included visits to the NYC Chief Medical Examiners, meetings with exonerees and their lawyers, meetings with legal experts from NYU, John Jay College of Criminal Justice; and meetings with the Innocence Project, as well as opportunity for exchange and research.

 “The wrongful convictions program is of great value that it gives the participants a full picture that what roles and how they pay effort into redressing the wrongful convictions, as well as how wrongful convictions happen in US judicial system by practical and academic way, and by various research methods like psychological and sociological way.
 Moreover, participants are from different countries in Asia so we can share experience and opinions in a comparative perspective.
 In all, I think it’s very fruitful and inspiring for everyone who are interested in wrongful conviction and judicial system reform to participate into this program.” — Weijing Huang (2018)